Coko-Foundation/Kotahi/FAQ.md

 ### Hypothes.is

-[Hypothesis](https://web.hypothes.is) is a tool for annotating webpages and sharing those annotations.
+[Hypothes.is](https://web.hypothes.is) is a tool for annotating webpages and sharing those annotations.
 It is powered by the hypothesis browser plugin, which displays annotations (retrieved from Hypothesis's servers) when you visit an annotated webpage.
-It allows evaluations of articles to be shared (publicly or with a select group) directly on the page where the article lives.
-Kotahi supports publishing reviews or evaluations as Hypothesis annotations.
+It allows evaluations of articles or other data to be shared (publicly or with a select group) directly on the page where the article lives.
+Kotahi supports publishing most form data as Hypothesis annotations.

 To enable this, you will need to first [generate a personal API token](https://h.readthedocs.io/en/latest/api/authorization/#access-tokens) for Hypothes.is, and a [group key](https://web.hypothes.is/blog/introducing-groups/) (e.g. `g4JPqbk5` if your group URL is `https://hypothes.is/groups/g4JPqbk5/my-journal-group`).